ZetaNull/ASBtool-ASImanager/README.txt

 - Frequently would just delete the save data

 [ASB TOOL CHANGELOG:]
+0.1.2 - GOG Update
+- Vanilla files list updated to account for GOG

 0.1.1 - Save Folder Rework
 - Rework to be placed inside of the Save Folder.